dzufferey/dzufferey.github.io/concurrency_theory_2017/notes_7.md

 # Communicating State Machines

 __Notations.__
-* To send and receive messages, we use the CCS notations (CCS = communicating sequential processes).
+* To send and receive messages, we use the CSP notations (CSP = communicating sequential processes).
   - `p!a`: sending message `a` to `p`.
 The `p` can be omitted in some models.
   - `?a`: receiving message `a`.
 * For the moment we consider systems with a fixed number of processes.
 We use `N` for the number of processes.